 Students in this course will study current-day moral issues in light of Catholic Social Teaching.
-These principles are (1) The Right to Life and Human Dignity (2) Rights and Responsibilities (3) Call to Family, Community and Participation (4) Option for the Poor and Vulnerable (5) Solidarity (6) Dignity of Work/Rights of Workers and (7) Stewardship of God's Creation.
+These CST principles are (1) The Right to Life and Human Dignity (2) Rights and Responsibilities (3) Call to Family, Community and Participation (4) Option for the Poor and Vulnerable (5) Solidarity (6) Dignity of Work/Rights of Workers and (7) Stewardship of God's Creation.
 The first principle is the most important and the basis for every other principle.
 It is the first discussed, and will be studied in great detail.
 Afterwards, the other principles will be covered.
 Within each principle, students will learn about modern-day abuses and violations of our God-given rights.

-Morality (824) 1 semester, 0.5 credit: grades 11-12: prerequisite: Social Justice
+Philosophy for Theology (225) 1 semester, 0.5 credit: grade 11: prerequisite: None